fredpengpkuphy/fredpengpkuphy.github.io/_pages/about.md

 Research experience
 ======
-My first research project started from my freshman year, in which I conducted a project with an engineering-oriented approach advised by [Yinjun Wu](https://wuyinjun-1993.github.io/) from [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn).
-We discovered that leveraging the in-context learning capabilities of LLMs and integrating RAG technology can improve the performance of downstream image question-answering tasks.
+My first research project, advised by [Yinjun Wu](https://wuyinjun-1993.github.io/) from [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn), was about image question-answering.
+We discovered that leveraging the in-context learning capabilities of LLMs and integrating RAG technology can improve the performance on downstream reasoning tasks.
 The project has reached the final stage.

 My second research project(advised by [Ziming Liu](https://kindxiaoming.github.io/)) is about the bias of activation functions.
 We found that simple changes(e.g., shifting) in activation functions can lead to unexpected speed-up on toy tasks.
 We are now investigating the underlying mechanism and whether the benefit could scale up to large models.